langevinj/eightball-colorboxes/README.md

 # Eightball and Color Boxes

-### Basic exercises to learn about React Events and States
+### Basic exercises to learn about and practice React Events and States